PAULTYLER192/airbnb-clone-project/README.md

 - Messaging System (Optional):
 Enables hosts and guests to communicate about bookings or inquiries.
 Supports direct messaging linked to properties, improving coordination and user engagement.

+CI/CD Pipeline
+Continuous Integration/Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying code changes, ensuring a reliable and efficient development cycle for the Airbnb clone.
+They enhance code quality by running tests and linters on every change and streamline deployments to production, enabling rapid iteration and collaboration.
+Tools Used:
+- GitHub Actions: Automates CI/CD workflows, running tests and linters on code pushes and deploying to production if tests pass.
+- Docker: Packages the application with dependencies for consistent testing and deployment environments.
+- Heroku: Hosts the production application, integrating with GitHub Actions for automatic deployments.
+- Pytest: Runs unit and integration tests to validate features like bookings and property management.
+- Flake8: Lints Python code to ensure style consistency and quality in the CI pipeline.
+- Bandit : Scans for security vulnerabilities in Python code, enhancing API security.